VoliJS/Type-R/docs/chapters/observable.md

 All Type-R objects implement Events mixin and use events to notify listeners on changes.

-Record and Store change events:
+Model and Store change events:

 Event name | Handler arguments | When triggered
 -------|-------------------|------------
-change | (record, options) | At the end of any changes. change:attrName | (record, value, options) | The record's attribute has been changed.
+change | (model, options) | At the end of any changes. change:attrName | (model, value, options) | The model's attribute has been changed.

 Collection change events: